The Right Mask For Your Skin Type

 REPAIR AGING SKIN

-Aging skin: If you’re over 40 and fine lines and dullness are your main skin concerns, skip the mask and use a gentle at-home peel.
+If fine lines and dullness are your main skin concerns, skip the mask and use a gentle at-home peel instead.
 As we age, exfoliation and skin cell turnover slow, causing dryness, dullness and wrinkles.
-Peels like my TCA Multi-Acid Face Peel use a powerful combination of gentle acids to exfoliate skin, brightening and diminishing dark spots and lines in the process.
+Peels like our TCA LACTIC & GLYCOLIC FACE PEEL use a powerful combination of gentle acids to exfoliate skin, brightening and diminishing dark spots and lines in the process.
 Combining multiple acids at lower concentrations provides the most noticeable results and is less irritating than a single-acid peel.
-Using a peel in combination with serums enriched with peptides and growth factors will support collagen production and soften wrinkles.
+Use our peel in combination with serums enriched with peptides and growth factors like our EGF ACTIVATING SERUM to support healthy collagen production and soften the look of fine lines and wrinkles.